Find the daemon that fits your team’s operational debt

 ## Scope

-Collect activity from the configured GitHub organization or repository set.
+Collect activity from the repository that contains this daemon.

 Default window: